Preslav Nakov: Education

 Preslav Nakov grew up in Veliko Turnovo, Bulgaria, where he attended primary and secondary school, obtaining a Diploma in Mathematics from the Secondary School of Mathematics and Natural Sciences 'Vassil Drumev' in 1996.
-He then obtained a MSc degree in Informatics (Computer Science) with specialisations in Artificial Intelligence and Information and Communication Technologies from Sofia University in 2011.
-During his MSc studies, he worked as a teaching assistant at Sofa University and the Bulgarian Academy of Sciences, as well as a guest lecturer at University College London during a visit in Spring 1999.
+He then obtained a MSc degree in Informatics (Computer Science) with specialisations in Artificial Intelligence and Information and Communication Technologies from Sofia University in 2001.
+During his MSc studies, he worked as a teaching assistant at Sofia University and the Bulgarian Academy of Sciences, as well as a guest lecturer at University College London during a visit in Spring 1999.
 Subsequently, he enrolled into the PhD program at the Department of Electrical Engineering and Computer Science, University of California, Berkeley, partly supported by a Fulbright Scholarship.
 Under the supervision of Marti Hearst, he wrote a thesis on the topic of text mining from the Web, and graduated with a PhD in Computer Science from UC Berkeley in 2007.

 Career

 Upon graduating from the University of California, Berkeley, Nakov started work as a Research Fellow at the National University of Singapore.
-Since 2012, he has been a Senior Scientist at the Qatar Computing Research Institute (QCRI).
+From 2012 to 2022, he was a Principal Research Scientist at the Qatar Computing Research Institute (QCRI).
+Since 2022, he has been a Full Professor of Natural Language Processing at Mohamed bin Zayed University of Artificial Intelligence and serves as Department Chair.
 He maintains a position as an honorary lecturer at Sofia University.

 Research

 Preslav Nakov works in the area of natural language processing and text mining.
 He has published over 300 peer-reviewed research papers.

 Preslav Nakov's early research was on lexical semantics and text mining.
 He published influential papers on biomedical text mining, most prominently on methods to identify citation sentences in biomedical papers.

-He is though most well-known for his research on fake news detection, such as his work on predicting the factuality and bias of news sources, as well as for his research on the automatic detection of offensive language.
+He is, though, best known for his research on fake news detection, including his work on predicting the factuality and bias of news sources, as well as his research on the automatic detection of offensive language.
 Nakov also previously led the organisation of a popular evaluation campaign on sentiment analysis systems as part of SemEval between the years of 2015 and 2017.

 He currently coordinates the Tanbih News Aggregator project, a large project with partners at the Qatar Computing Research Institute and the MIT Computer Science and Artificial Intelligence Laboratory, which aims to uncover stance, bias and propaganda in news.